ayeshaazhari/angular-2tablebyService/README.md

 # angular- Table Service

-Example Project of creating Service and suing it in a component.
+Example Project of creating Service and using it in a component.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-m4huq8)